Howard is a regular lucid dreamer. He likes finding ways to increase his lucid episodes and enjoy the dream world.

 I'm not exactly sure why staying calm is so important.
 We have many dreams where we aren't exactly feeling peaceful, and it doesn't cause them to end.
 In fact, strong emotion is one of the hallmarks of dreams.
 Staying relaxed seems to be more important as soon as lucidity dawns.

-Regardless of the reason, lucid dreamers know from experience that staying even-tempered helps the dream to take hold.
+Regardless, lucid dreamers know from experience that staying even-tempered helps the dream take hold.
 How do you get to this point?